Quality Manual

 Where there has been a clear flaw in the assessment process (e.g. mistakes on a question paper), Schools have a responsibility to ensure that this does not have a significant impact on the fairness or robustness of the final marks.
 Where such a flaw is identified Schools should develop a suitable adjustment to be applied to all marks and report this to the External Examiners.

-Where no potential flaws have been identified please complete the summary report form:
+Where no potential flaws have been identified the summary report form linked below must be completed.

-Review and sign off of the marks adjustment form (including nil returns) should take place at the Exam Board.
-Any approved adjustment and its rationale should then be communicated clearly to all students who took the module (normally via the module feedback report) and communicated to Quality and Student Management Systems Team (within Registry and Academic Affairs) for report to Quality and Standards Committee (QSC) using the forms above.
+Review and sign off of the marks adjustment form (including nil returns) must take place at the Exam Board.
+Any approved adjustment and its rationale must then be communicated clearly to all students who took the module (normally via the module feedback report) and communicated to Quality and Student Management Systems Team (within Registry and Academic Affairs) for report to Quality and Standards Committee (QSC) using the forms below.

 For more information, please email: ss-qsc-cases@nottingham.ac.uk Email

-Reports should be submitted at the same time as the main Examination Board recommendations in June/July (Undergraduate programmes) and by November (Postgraduate Taught programmes).
+Reports must be submitted at the same time as the main Examination Board recommendations in June/July (Undergraduate programmes) and by November (Postgraduate Taught programmes).

 The only exception to this is where an external body requires that a Viva Voce examination is held as a separate assessment forming part of the decision-making process.
 In such a case the School must publish a written policy that must be included in the student handbook or otherwise drawn to the attention of students.
-It should address the following issues:
+This must address the following issues:

 • The name of the body that requires the viva voce examination to take place